zorbash/zorbash.github.com/content/post/elixirconfeu-2017.md

 +++

-I was in beautify Barcelona for [ElixirConf.EU][ElixirConf.EU-2017] 2017.
+I was in beautiful Barcelona for [ElixirConf.EU][ElixirConf.EU-2017] 2017.
 In this post I'm sharing some of my notes and impressions about it.

 </br>